aviddreams/newsletter/README.md

 * EMAIL_PASSWORD = FROM_EMAIL_PASSWORD
 * EMAIL_ACCOUNT_MAIN = TO.at.gmail.com

+##Other Notes

 Customize your own Twitter Users.
 Under the twitter_user.py file, you will link to the text file that has the twitter user handles you want to get data from.
 I just found a list online, but you can change it to whatever you want.
 -----------
-To Run:
+##To Run:
 ```
 $ py -3.4 pynewsletter.py
 ```